Chris Benoit double-murder and suicide: Murder of Daniel Benoit

 Daniel Christopher Benoit (February 25, 2000 – June 23, 2007) was Chris's third child.
 Daniel had two older paternal half-siblings, David and Megan, via Chris's first wife Martina.
 She and the two older children were living in Canada at the time of the murder–suicide.
 Daniel was Nancy's only child.

 Daniel was suffocated and killed in his bedroom, and another Bible was left by his body.
 He had internal injuries to the throat area, showing no bruises.
 His exact time of death is unknown.
-Toxicology reports determined Daniel was sedated with Xanax and likely unconscious when he was killed.
-His body had just started to show signs of decomposition, but was not as far along as Nancy's body.
+Toxicology reports determined Daniel was sedated with Xanax and was likely unconscious when he was killed.
+His body was not as far along as Nancy's body in decomposition.

 It was later alleged that Daniel had the genetic disorder fragile X syndrome and that this was the cause of domestic problems within the Benoit family.
 It was also suggested that track marks on Daniel's arms were the result of human growth hormone (HGH) injections because Benoit considered him undersized due to his condition.
 Benoit's coworker and close friend, wrestler Chris Jericho, stated that from his own research on the condition, the symptoms "fit Daniel to a tee, all across the board."
 Concerning those who had publicly stated that they had no knowledge of Daniel having the condition, Jericho said, "If Chris had decided that he wanted to keep it to himself, you wouldn't have been able to pry that out of him with anything."
 Despite Jericho's initial statements regarding Daniel, he later wrote in his 2011 book Undisputed: "It turned out that Daniel didn't have fragile X, but at the time it made sense because I was grasping at straws."
 Fayette County District Attorney Scott Ballard later released a statement saying that a source with access to Daniel's medical files found no mention of any pre-existing mental or physical ailments.
 Likewise, his teachers reported that he was on par with other students and not about to be held back academically as previously thought.
 In 2016, speaking publicly for the first time on the Talk is Jericho podcast, Nancy's sister, Sandra Toffoloni, unequivocally denied any claims that Daniel had ever had fragile X or any similar condition.
-She also stated that claims of track marks on Daniel's arms were "preposterous."